MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/paths/lines.md

 The `points` parameter is an array of `SKPoint` values and `mode` is a member of the [`SKPointMode`](xref:SkiaSharp.SKPointMode) enumeration, which has three members:

-- [`Points`](xref:SkiaSharp.SKPointMode.Points) to render the individual points
+- `Points` to render the individual points
-- [`Lines`](xref:SkiaSharp.SKPointMode.Lines) to connect each pair of points
+- `Lines` to connect each pair of points
-- [`Polygon`](xref:SkiaSharp.SKPointMode.Polygon) to connect all consecutive points
+- `Polygon` to connect all consecutive points

 The **Multiple Lines** page demonstrates this method.
-The [`MultipleLinesPage` XAML file](https://github.com/xamarin/xamarin-forms-samples/blob/master/SkiaSharpForms/Demos/Demos/SkiaSharpFormsDemos/LinesAndPaths/MultipleLinesPage.xaml) instantiates two `Picker` views that let you select a member of the `SKPointMode` enumeration and a member of the `SKStrokeCap` enumeration:
+The [**MultipleLinesPage.xaml**](https://github.com/xamarin/xamarin-forms-samples/blob/master/SkiaSharpForms/Demos/Demos/SkiaSharpFormsDemos/LinesAndPaths/MultipleLinesPage.xaml) file instantiates two `Picker` views that let you select a member of the `SKPointMode` enumeration and a member of the `SKStrokeCap` enumeration:

 ```xaml
 <ContentPage xmlns="http://xamarin.com/schemas/2014/forms"